-283 Alvarez et al. 2018, Table 1
+284 Alvarez et al. 2018, Table 1

-284 Penchev et al. 2022, page 24
+285 Penchev et al. 2022, page 24

-285 Penchev et al. 2022
+286 Penchev et al. 2022

-286 The natural gas pipeline leakage rate of 0.47% is from Alvarez et al. 2018; the estimate of hydrogen leakage at four times the natural gas leakage is from Penchev at al. 2022.
+287 The natural gas pipeline leakage rate of 0.47% is from Alvarez et al. 2018; the estimate of hydrogen leakage at four times the natural gas leakage is from Penchev et al. 2022.

-natural gas.
-Leaks and CO2 due to natural gas dominate the total warming impact.
+the density and 20-year global warming potential of hydrogen are much smaller than those of natural gas and because most of the energy still comes from natural gas.
+Leaks and CO_2 due to natural gas dominate the total warming impact.
 Hydrogen leaks are just 1.2% of the warming impact in our estimates and would remain a small fraction even if leaks were a few times larger; in other words, the results in Figure VI-5 are not sensitive to assumptions about hydrogen leaks.
 This picture could change if the fraction of hydrogen increases well above 20% in existing infrastructure or if differentially greater leaking of hydrogen relative to natural gas occurs.
 Another important caveat is that the emissions impact of blended hydrogen and natural gas does not take into account the possibility of faster deterioration of the pipes when blending hydrogen.
 In this case, both natural gas and hydrogen leaks would be greater.